-After two seasons at Jermyn Street London, it was time to unleash “Malcolm Marvelle – Master of Mystery (Richard Day) and the lovely Rita (Naomi Paxton)” onto the Edinburgh Fringe.
-And they fitted in rather well with many other bizarre acts that were there.
-With no sponsorship, funds were limited and, being newcomers, getting a central venue for just one week at a 10pm timeslot, during the peak of the festival, with a proscenium ended stage that was large enough to accomodate the bigger illusions wasn’t easy.
-And to top it all, I’d never been a producer before so was learning on the spot.
+After two seasons in the 11pm slot at Jermyn Street Theatre, London, it was time to unleash “Malcolm Marvelle – Master of Mystery (Richard Leigh) and the lovely Rita (Naomi Paxton)” onto the Edinburgh Fringe.
+And they fitted in rather well alongside the many other bizarre acts in town.
+With no sponsorship, funds were tight, and as newcomers, securing a central venue for just one week at a 10pm timeslot—right in the festival’s peak—was no small feat.
+Finding a proscenium stage large enough for the bigger illusions added to the challenge.
+And to top it all, I’d never been a producer before (Richard had handled the previous seasons), so I was learning on the job.
 But we did it.

 Publicity helped.
-Naomi not only plugged the show in character with an interview on Festival Radio, she also secured a guest spot for the couple on “The Neil & Christine Hamilton Show” although, owing to full capacity, I wasn’t allowed in to see it!
-(Gutted).
-However, I did meet the couple on the street a few days later and when I mentioned I was the writer/director, they gushed praise for M&R, which was some consolation.
-One notorious couple praising another.
-We also had two 15 minute slots on the street stage though sadly we lost one to the appalling weather.
-And our poster design came runner-up in the Zebra Awards 2006.
+Naomi plugged the show in character with an interview on Festival Radio and even secured a guest spot for Malcolm and Rita on “The Neil & Christine Hamilton Show.”
+Unfortunately, the venue was at full capacity, so I wasn’t allowed in to see it—gutted!
+But a few days later, I happened to run into the Hamiltons on the street.
+When I mentioned I was the writer/director, they praised Malcolm and Rita enthusiastically, which was an amusing moment given the parallels between the two couples—both featuring a dominant matriarch and a quieter, henpecked husband.
+We also had two 15-minute slots on the street stage, though, sadly, one was lost to the appalling weather.
+On the bright side, our poster design came runner-up in the Zebra Awards 2006.

-We had many guest magicians in previous seasons at Jermyn Street.
-My no.1 choice for Edinburgh was Jay Fortune, so I was elated when he agreed.
-Jay is an amazing magician who has a great natural patter that endears him to any audience, even the diverse ones of Edinburgh.
-But he was also one of the few magicians “game” to play in Malcolm and Ritas world, which was essential if the show was not to appear too disjointed.
-He even joked that he was only there “to cover a costume change”!
-The audiences loved him.
+Over the seasons at Jermyn Street, we had many guest magicians.
+For Edinburgh, my top pick was Jay Fortune, so I was elated when he agreed.
+Jay is an amazing magician (and author) with a natural patter that endears him to any audience, even the wildly diverse crowds of Edinburgh.
+Crucially, he was one of the few magicians “game” enough to play in Malcolm and Rita’s world, ensuring the show remained cohesive.
+He even joked that he was only there “to cover a costume change”—the audiences loved him.

-I can see how many can get addicted to the Edinburgh Fringe.
-For 4 weeks of the year, all the big fish from all the small ponds around the country get together and big each other up.
-Their enthusiasm and energy in performance is matched by the similar energy they return as audience members.
-And good old fashioned “word of mouth” is alive and well.
-My only irk was the growing commercial presence which will inevitably suffocate the younger, newer talent the festival is designed to nurture – principally big name TV comedians who use good fringe venues as open rehearsal rooms before embarking on their No.1 National Tours.
-Is that really the spirit of the fringe?
+I now see why people get addicted to the Edinburgh Fringe.
+For four weeks of the year, all the big fish from the small ponds across the country come together and build each other up.
+Their energy on stage is matched by their enthusiasm as audience members.
+Good old-fashioned “word of mouth” thrives here.
+My only gripe is the increasing commercial presence, which threatens to suffocate emerging talent the fringe festival was designed to nurture—especially as big-name TV comedians use prime fringe venues as open rehearsal spaces before embarking on their national tours.
+Is that really the spirit of the Fringe?

 Still, if you’ve ever thought about taking something to the Edinburgh Fringe Festival my advice would be this: Don’t think….do!